yeswedev-team/auto-composer-update/README.md

 # Auto Composer Update

-A plugin that automatically updates the composer when a WordPress plugin is updated.
+A plugin that uses WordPress Automatic Updater to send data to an API that updates the "composer.json", add changes and commit.
+It works for plugins and core.

 ## Installation and usage

-- Install the plugin with composer :
+1. Install the plugin with composer :

 ```
 {
       "type": "package",
       "package": {
         "name": "yeswedev-team/auto-composer-update",
-        "version": "2.0.0",
+        "version": "3.0.0",
         "type": "wordpress-plugin",
         "dist": {
           "type": "zip",